Pesi/VOD/README.md

 # VOD
 Creating and modifying the metadata for many VOD services.

-This are the first lines of application for metadata editing by movielabs, amazon, itunes. etc. VOD platforms.
+This are the first lines of application for metadata editing by movielabs, amazon, itunes, etc. VOD platforms.

 If you want this app, pleas will be patient.